CtrlK

 Workflow Clarity

 The core workflow is clearly sequenced with six numbered steps.
-It includes explicit validation checkpoints ('Verify alignment — Confirm SLO targets reflect user expectations before proceeding') and feedback loops ('verify recovery meets RTO/RPO targets before marking the experiment complete').
-The error budget example demonstrates a clear decision trigger for policy action.
+It includes explicit validation checkpoints: 'Verify alignment — Confirm SLO targets reflect user expectations before proceeding' and 'verify recovery meets RTO/RPO targets before marking the experiment complete; validate recovery behavior end-to-end.'
+The error budget example also demonstrates a feedback loop (budget burn → trigger policy → freeze releases).

 3 / 3